Traditional Cremation Costs in Ohio (2026)

 Is it possible to have a ceremony before cremation in Ohio?

 Yes.
 Ohio funeral homes regularly arrange visitation and a ceremony before cremation takes place — the full-service option typically runs around $5,600.
+A formal funeral service with an open casket generally requires embalming, while a viewing before cremation may use a rental casket if there is no burial plot involved.
 If the ceremony timing is flexible, a memorial service after cremation (at any venue, anytime) is another option and usually costs less than the full traditional route.